martezr/puppet-in-4-hours/labs/04-installing-puppet-agents.md

 In this lab, you have:

-+ Installed and configured Puppet Server
++ Installed and configured a Puppet agent
-+ Installed and configured the PostgreSQL database for PuppetDB
-+ Installed and configured PuppetDB
++ Bootstrapped a Puppet agent
-+ Configured the PuppetDB integration for Puppet Server
++ Configured Puppet policy based certificate autosigning

 [Previous Lab - Lab #3](./03-configuring-puppet-server.md)  |  [Next Lab - Lab #5](./05-puppet-code-development.md)